helenjwang/pdsnd_github/2_bikeshare/README.md

 # bikeshare
 ## Introduction
-This is part of Udacity Python foundation course that uses knowledge of Python's modules- Pandas and Numpy, to make sense of the bike sharing data provided, and answer relevant questions about it.
+This is the project for me to utilize Pandas and Numpy
 ## How to use
 This repository contains-
 1. Three csv files with data for three cities- <i>chicago.csv</i>, <i>new_york_city.csv</i>, <i>washington.csv</i>.